emb-riscv/specs-markdown/exceptions-and-interrupts.md

 specific, but must
 be at least 3 (i.e. at least 8 priority levels).

-> <sup>Extra care must be taken when moving code to implmentations with fewer priority levels, since truncation could lead to priority inversions; it is recommended that software handling priorities know about the numbr of bits and use asserts to validate the priority values.</sup>
+> <sup>Extra care must be considered when moving code to implmentations with fewer priority levels, since truncation could lead to priority inversions; it is recommended that software handling priorities know about the numbr of bits and use asserts to validate the priority values.</sup>